-From our days of living as hunter & gatherers, living in caves to escape harsh conditions, discovering the fire, we humans have come a long way in the past thousands of years.
-Today humans practically live in every possible place in the world, having built-in cities & towns.
+From our days of living as hunters & gatherers, living in caves to escape harsh conditions, and discovering fire, we humans have come a long way in the past thousands of years.
+Today, humans practically live in every possible place in the world, having built-in cities & towns.
 Our world has become futuristic as compared to the primitive one of thousands of years ago.
 As we evolved physically & mentally over the centuries, we advanced our civilization with technology.
 Today when we think about ‘technology’ we think of our powerful devices, all the rocket science technology of NASA, etc. But way before Elon Musk even decided to make electric cars, the first wheel was invented in 4000 BC.

-Ancient VS Modern Technology
+Ancient vs Modern Technology

 Long before the cool-looking tires of the Ferrari were made, the first wheel was invented in our world.
-The primitive wheel was a hard, circular block of wood or stone with a hole in a center.
+The primitive wheel was a hard, circular block of wood or stone with a hole in the center.
 Through which the axle would be inserted.
 They placed a heavy load on top of this to make it easier to carry cargo over long distances.
 This mechanism funded the invention of other ancient technologies.

 Then human laborers pushed the building blocks of stones on the ramp to take the heavy stones to the desired height.
 This inclined plane was used in many ancient civilizations.
-Romans even found a use of the ramp in warcraft.
+Romans even found a use for the ramp in Warcraft.
 The Romans built a huge ramp to storm the Jewish fort at Masada (today called Israel).
-Since the fort itself ea s built on a high cliff, they built a ramp right up to the cliff’s face.
+Since the fort itself was built on a high cliff, they built a ramp right up to the cliff’s face.

-The smaller the wedge is the less power/force is needed to do the job.
-Simply stating it converts the force applied to the sharp end.
-The most simple example of a wedge, that is even used today would be an ax.
+The smaller the wedge is, the less power/force is needed to do the job.
+Simply stated, it converts the force applied to the sharp end.
+The most simple example of a wedge, that is even used today, would be an ax.
 The Egyptians used bronze axes for breaking big stones, the Vikings used them as a weapon of war.
 Ax was & still is used for chopping wood.